marczz/mzlinux_pages/media/media_players.md

 <a name="moc"></a>[Moc](http://moc.daper.net/) (GPL)
 :   _Moc_ is an ncurses-based console audio player with ALSA, OSS, SNDIO or JACK
     outputs.
-Supported file formats are: mp3, Ogg Vorbis, FLAC, Musepack (mpc), Speex, Opus, WAVE, AIFF, AU, SVX, Sphere Nist WAV, IRCAM SF, Creative VOC,SID, wavpack, MIDI and modplug.
+Supported file formats are: mp3, Ogg Vorbis, Opus, FLAC, Musepack (mpc), Speex, Opus, WAVE, AIFF, AU, SVX, Sphere Nist WAV, IRCAM SF, Creative VOC,SID, wavpack, MIDI and modplug.
 With the FFmpeg plugin we add (WMA, RealAudio, AAC, MP4).

     _Moc_ works as a daemon and can be controlled by a command line or via conky, or the gui client mentioned below but it is not usable through the network like the music servers {{< iref "#mpd" "Mpd" >}} or {{< iref "#xmms2" "Xmms2" >}}.

-    In 2021 there is no new release since MOC 2.5.2 and 2.6-alpha3 Released in 2016.
+    MOC 2.5.2 and 2.6-alpha3 Released in 2016, this is still the last stables and development release in 2024.

-    Moc uses 6M resident.
+    Moc is among the lighter music player moc 2.6.0 (2024) uses 17M resident / 15M
+    shared when playing a small ogg vorbis.

     -   [Moc wikipedia page](http://en.wikipedia.org/wiki/Music_On_Console)
     -   [MOC Home page](http://moc.daper.net/)